upc-ghs/modpath-rw/README.md

 For bug reports and updates, follow:
   https://github.com/upc-ghs/modpath-rw
 ```
-Note: if the OpenMP library is not found by compilers, then the program will compile anyways but without the input parameters `nprocs`, `parallel` and `tsoutput`, so if these are listed on the program help message, then compilation with parallel compatibility was successful.
+Note: if the OpenMP library is not found by compilers, the program will be generated without parallel compatibility, without the input parameters `nprocs`, `parallel` and `tsoutput`.
+If these are listed on the program help message (as above), the compilation with parallel compatibility was successful.

 #### Some relevant CLI arguments

-`--init`: initialize the program packages, but stop execution before displacing particles.
-Useful to monitor the initialization workflow from reports written to the `mplst` file.
+`--init`: initialize the program packages and stop execution before displacing particles.
+Useful to monitor the initialization workflow and reports written to the `mplst` file.

 `--nprocs`: run in parallel with the given number of processes (`omp_set_num_threads(nprocs)`).